cym13/ZicFS/README.rst

 ZicFS is a FUSE filesystem to auto-tag music files based on where they are stored.

-It is written in python.
+It is written in python2 (because of fusepy dependance).

 **Work in progress**